-You will automatically be treated as not resident in the UK for that tax year.
+You will automatically be treated as not a resident of the UK for that tax year.

 The automatic UK test:

-2.You have a home in the UK for a period of more than 90 days, are present in that home for at least 30 separate days during a tax year and there is a period of 91 consecutive days (some of which fall in that tax year) where you have no home overseas or if you have a home but have not been present in one home overseas for more than 30 days; or
+- During a tax year, you have been residing in the UK for more than 90 days, are present in that home for at least 30 consecutive days and have no home overseas for 91 consecutive days (some of which fall within that period) or if you have a home but have not been in it for more than 30 days.; or

-If you do not meet either of the automatic tests then the following ties to the UK are taken into account:
+In the event that you do not meet either of the automatic test criteria then the following ties to the UK are taken into account:

-If your spouse or civil partner (unless you are permanently separated), your partner (if you are living together) or your child if under 18 years old are resident in the UK then you have a family tie.
+There is a family tie if your spouse or civil partner (unless you are permanently separated), your partner (if you live together) or your child lives in the UK.

-If you have a place to live in the UK which is available for a continuous period of 91 days or more during the tax year and you spend one or more nights at your own home or you spend 16 or more nights at a close relative’s home then you have an accommodation tie.
+There is an accommodation tie if you live in the UK continuously for more than 91 days during the tax year and spend at least one night in your own home or at least 16 nights in a close relative’s home during the tax year.

 A 90-day tie

-If you have spent more than 90 days in the UK in either or both of the previous tax years then you will have the 90-day tie.
+90-day ties apply if you spent more than 90 days in the UK during the previous two tax years.

-A Country tie (only if you were resident in the UK for one or more of the previous tax years)
+Tie to a country (only if you were a resident in the UK in previous tax years)

-If you were present in the UK at midnight for more days in the tax year than any other country then you will have a country tie.
+A country tie occurs if you were present in the UK at midnight more days than any other country in the tax year.